sickozell/SickoCV/README.md

 ## **changelog**
 - added 'simpleSeq4' module
+- 'drumPlayerXtra': added 'Randomize samples' in context menu when setting a root folder
 - added 'Attenuator' option on adder8 module
 - 'sickoLooper' and 'clocker' modules: improved audio click management
 - 'clocker' and 'clocker2' modules: fixed a bug on /2 clock division that was actually x2, and fixed its display color to red instead of green